Achievable logoAchievable logo

 • Transport of proteins and large glycerides

-One specialized form of these capillaries, the lacteal, absorbs dietary fats in the small intestine, ensuring large lipids enter lymphatic circulation rather than directly into the bloodstream.
-The system also helps return any plasma protein that leaks out of blood capillaries, maintaining proper osmotic balance.
+One specialized form of these capillaries, the lacteal, absorbs dietary fats in the small intestine.
+This helps ensure that large lipids enter lymphatic circulation rather than moving directly into the bloodstream.
+The system also returns plasma protein that leaks out of blood capillaries, helping maintain proper osmotic balance.

-Although lymphocytes originate in the bone marrow, lymphoid tissues such as the thymus (where T cells mature) and various lymph node clusters are where these cells reside, proliferate, and differentiate.
-As white blood cells within lymph nodes filter pathogens and debris, they can become activated and launch an immune response—including antibody production—to protect the body.
+Although lymphocytes originate in the bone marrow, lymphoid tissues such as the thymus (where T cells mature) and clusters of lymph nodes are where these cells reside, proliferate, and differentiate.
+As white blood cells within lymph nodes filter pathogens and debris, they can become activated and launch an immune response, including antibody production, to protect the body.

 Composed mainly of water, proteins, and immune cells, lymph closely resembles blood plasma.
-It forms when fluid leaves the capillaries, becomes interstitial fluid, and then diffuses into lymphatic vessels.
+It forms when fluid leaves blood capillaries, becomes interstitial fluid, and then diffuses into lymphatic vessels.

-Eventually, it merges with the veins, returning these fluids and proteins to the bloodstream.
-Within the nodes, if foreign antigens are detected, resident lymphocytes are triggered to divide and produce defensive molecules, ensuring that any leaked cells and proteins are not only recovered but also screened for potential threats before being returned to circulation.
+Eventually, lymph merges with the veins, returning fluid and proteins to the bloodstream.
+As lymph passes through lymph nodes, it is filtered.
+If foreign antigens are detected, resident lymphocytes are triggered to divide and produce defensive molecules.
+This means leaked fluid, cells, and proteins are not only recovered, but also screened for potential threats before returning to circulation.

 Fluid exchange between capillaries interstitial fluid and lymphatic vessels